60307390/scheduler-udst-revamp/README.md

 VIDEO DEMO COMING SOON (whenever enrollment period for next sem.)

-- In PeopleSoft, go to the Enrollment page for classes.
+- In PeopleSoft, go to the Enrollment page for classes (Manage Classes > Enrol).
-- Then, select the class that you want to put in the schedule.
+- Then, select the class that you want to put in the schedule using "Select Class" button.
 - Copy the entire page (Ctrl + A).
 - Paste the text into the *text input box* on the website.
 Will look something like: